syncfusion-content/blazor-docs/blazor/data/getting-started.md

 Local JSON data can be bound to the DataGrid component by assigning the array of objects to the [Json](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Json) property of the [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.

-The following sample code demonstrates binding local data through the [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) to the DataGrid component,
+Explore the provided sample code below, which illustrates how to bind local data to the DataGrid component using [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html).
+To get started with Blazor DataGrid, please refer to this [link](https://blazor.syncfusion.com/documentation/datagrid/getting-started) for more information.

 {% tabs %}
 {% highlight razor %}